-On leaving St. Andrew's to the left you pass the Railway Station (see p.
-596), the Gov. Printing Press on the right, to reach the Bethlehem Road.
-To the left is the Abu Tor Quarter, which is in the hands of the Jews since 1948.
-Abu Tor (Father of the Bull) very probably got its name from a monastery of St. Luke, whose emblem is an ox.
+On leaving st. Andrew's to the left you pass the Railway Station (see ${\rm p.}$ 596), the Gov. Printing Press on the right, to reach the Bethlehem Road.
+To the left is the Aba Tor Quarter, which is in the hands of the Jews since 1948.
+Abu Tor {Father of the Bult) very probably got its name from a monastery of st. Luke, whose emblem is an ox.
 That monastery stood where the Greek Orthodox have a small convent on the top of the hill (St. Procopius).

-It is also known as the Hill of Evil Counsel, for, according to late tradition, Caiphas owned a country house here, in which the Jews held their first meeting to take counsel against Jesus, and the High Priest "prophesied that Jesus should die for the nation" (John 11,51).
-Farther on, a road on the left leads to UN Headquarters,
+It is also known as the Hill of Evil Counsel, for, according to late tradition, Caiphas Owned a country house here, in which the Jews held their first meeting to take counsel against Jesus, and the High Priest "prophesied that Jesus should die for the nation" (John 11,51).

 Farther on, a road on the left leads to UN Headquarters, once the residence of the British High Commissioner.
 It passes on the left the Convent of the Poor Clares.
 The Poor Clares founded a convent in Acre in the 13th Cent, but they were all massacred in 1291.
 In 1884 Poor Clares from Paray Le Monial came to Nazareth, and in the same year the daughter of the great industrialist Leon Harmel founded the Jerusalem house.
-During World War I the Sisters were sent to Alexandria: in 1948 their position was unenviable.
+During World War I the Sisters were sent to Alexandria: in 1948 their position WaS unenviable.
 In 1942 died here Sr. Mary of the Holy Trinity, a Swiss convert, daughter of a Protestant missionary in S. Africa, whose remarkable notes have lately been published as The Spiritual Legacy of Sister Mary of the Trinity.